OSGeo/ogc-cite-runner/docs/running-as-github-action.md

         !!! tip

-            This step is performed by using a [custom shell] invocation which consists of:
+            This step is performed by using a [custom shell:material-open-in-new:]{: target="blank_" } invocation which consists of:

             ```yaml
             shell: "bash --noprofile --norc -o pipefail {0}"
             ```

-            The only noteworthy change from GitHub's default bash incantation is the omission of the `-e` flag, which means [set -e] and has the effect of immediately failing the step if one of it's underlying commands exits with a non-zero code.
+            The only noteworthy change from GitHub's default bash incantation is the omission of the `-e` flag, which means [set -e:material-open-in-new:]{: target="blank_" } and has the effect of immediately failing the step if one of it's underlying commands exits with a non-zero code.

             The reason why this step does not use `bash -e` is that cite-runner's GitHub action needs to check the exit code of the `cite-runner parse-result` CLI command (which can be non-zero) and also take into